jhallen/rsa-verify/README.md

 	./verify test/data

-Here is the procedure to sign your own firmware:
+Here is the procedure to sign your own data:

 Create a private key "key.pem", don't share this: